Ermita: Upscale neighborhood, City Beautiful movement

-It also became known as the university district, containing the campuses and dormitories of the Philippine Normal University, the University of the Philippines, the Ateneo de Manila, the Adamson University, the Assumption College and St. Paul College.
-The residential portion of Ermita was populated by American residents, who set up such establishments as the Army and Navy Club and the University Club.
+The district further solidified its status as an upscale neighborhood when it became known as the university district, containing the campuses and dormitories of the Philippine Normal University (1902), the Assumption College (1904), the St. Paul College (1912), the University of the Philippines (1908), the Ateneo de Manila (1932), and the Adamson University (1932).
+Meanwhile, in the residential portion of the district, American residents started to set up establishments such as the social clubs Army and Navy Club in a building designed by William E. Parsons and the University Club.

-Aside from its universities and leisure clubs, Ermita district, as well as its adjacent district, Malate, which both happened to be facing Manila Bay, were once home to Manila's high society and were filled with large, gilded mansions.
-Manila's wealthiest families used to live in the twin suburbs.
+Aside from large mansions, the district were also home to vertical housing designed in Art Deco architecture, such as the Michelle, Angela, Rosario, North and South Syquia Apartments, Admiral and Bayview hotels, which attracted wealthy clientele of locals and foreigners.

-One notable structure built was the Insular Ice Plant, designed by consulting architect Edgar K. Bourne, who was also the head of the Bureau of Architecture in 1902 (under the Philippine Commission).
+By this time, Ermita, as well as its adjacent district of Malate, which both happened to be facing Manila Bay, were now home to Manila's high society and were filled with large, gilded mansions.
+It was an enclave of the rich and educated class, specifically the mestizo elite resulting from the miscegenation of native and Spanish aristocracies.
+Ermita is described to be different from other districts in the city because of its "bourgeois atmosphere".